SeaOfWolf/Security-Education/README.md

 ---

 # The Stuff I Use and Like 🖤
-It's way too easy to get overloaded trying to "keep up to date", especially inb security.
+It's way too easy to get overloaded trying to "keep up to date", especially in security.
 I used to subscribe to loads of newsletters and listen to a bunch of podcasts but now I've stripped it all back and below are a few of the things I like and resources I turn to:

 ## Podcasts 🎙️
 ### Risky Biz Podcast